Free Things to Do on the Amalfi Coast: 20 Best Experiences

 What is the best free thing to do on the Amalfi Coast?

-The Path of the Gods hike — a 7.8-kilometer clifftop trail above Positano with views that genuinely rival anything the coast’s paid experiences offer.
-It’s free (except for the €3 bus to the trailhead), takes 3–4 hours, and is consistently described by people who do it as the highlight of their entire trip.
+The Path of the Gods hike — the classic Bomerano/Agerola-to-Nocelle route is roughly 7.8 kilometers and gives you clifftop views above Positano that rival anything the coast’s paid experiences offer.
+The trail is free, transport is extra, and the hike usually takes 3-4 hours.
 Start at 7am in summer to beat both the heat and the crowds.

 Are there free beaches on the Amalfi Coast?